Ankr-network/ankr-docs/pages/automation/overview.md

 ### Custom logic trigger
 Use it when you need to execute a contract function on a certain event.

 First, deploy the contract you want to automate.
-Your contract needs to be compatible with `AutomationInterface`.
+Your contract needs to be compatible with `IAutomateCompatible`.

 1. Open [Ankr Automation Dashboard](https://www.ankr.com/automate/dashboard/).
 2. Connect your wallet and switch to a supported network.